wszramkowska/ToolsandProduction/Development Commentary.md

 *Figure 2*

-Portal (2007) is a puzzle-platform game developed and puiblished by Valve.
+Portal (2007) is a puzzle-platform game developed and published by Valve.
 The primary game mechanic includes portals which are used to complete puzzles within test chambers.
 Unlike Inside, Portal has an AI character called GLaDOS who provides almost all of the dialogue in the game and acts as a guide for the player.
 This narrator succeeds at building a personality and narrative, without overwhelming the player and becoming tiresome or annoying.
 In terms of other audio, each test chamber has some subtle ambience such as mechanical hums and machinery noises.
 These reinforce the atmosphere of a clinical facility.

 I took inspiration from Portal's narrator who is able to enhance the story without distracting from the gameplay.
-I want to take a similair approach with the Scientist character in our game, her voicelines should assist the player and hint to a bigger world without becoming repetitive or annoying.
+I want to take a similar approach with the Scientist character in our game, her voicelines should assist the player and hint to a bigger world without becoming repetitive or annoying.
 I will need to build her character gradually because she starts off very cold and calculated, and develops empathy for the experiment subject as the game goes on.
 Milestones such as completing puzzles can help build this bond between the player character and the Scientist.